 Students will advance their knowledge of computer network setup and operation and will be responsible for the daily operation of the school's Help Desk.

-Students will learn how to defend a network against outside intrusion with the Cisco Cyber-Ops curriculum.
+Students will learn how to defend a network against outside intrusion with the TestOut Security Pro curriculum.
 They will also participate in multiple Cyber-Security Competitions.

-Students will advance their knowledge of web design with HTML, and CSS3 coding.
-They will develop web sites for the school intranet, as well as, outside organizations and gain the skills to complete the Certified Internet Web (CIW) Professional Certification.
+Students will advance their knowledge of web design with HTML5, CSS3 and Javascript coding.
+They will develop web sites for the school intranet, as well as, outside organizations.